vitorandrietta/Programming-Problems/README.md

-A repository for my solutions to programming problems, each folder have a solution and it's own README.md describing the problem.
+A repository for my solutions to programming problems, each folder inside "problems" have a solution and it's own README.md describing the problem.